krs24/C346-Game/docs/organization.md

 ### Testing

-All team members will be involved in testing
+All team members will be involved in testing.

 * Unit Testing
 * Play Testing

 ### Documentation

-All team members will be involved in documentation
+All team members will be involved in documentation.